 Beacon Employment Report | California

 Presented by Beacon Economics

-Welcome to the Beacon Employment Report, a unique analysis of California’s employment numbers and trends.
+Welcome to the Beacon Employment Report | California, a unique analysis of California’s employment numbers and trends.
 Each month, we link our own econometric predictions to data released by the U.S. Bureau of Labor Statistics and the California Employment Development Department to identify important changes in employment across industries and regions.
-The Beacon Employment Report is also one of the few analyses that uses seasonally adjusted numbers.
-Click here to learn more about why seasonal adjustment is critical to revealing accurate trends and insights within data.
+The Beacon Employment Report is also one of the few analyses that uses seasonally adjusted numbers, which are critical to revealing accurate trends and insights within data.
 The analysis is a sample of the kind of research available from Beacon Economics.